Michael-J-Scofield/discord-anti-spam/README.md

   exemptPermissions: ["MANAGE_MESSAGES", "ADMINISTRATOR", "MANAGE_GUILD", "BAN_MEMBERS"], // Bypass users with at least one of these permissions
   ignoreBots: true, // Ignore bot messages
   verbose: false, // Extended Logs from module
-  client: client, // Client is your Discord.Client and is a required option.
   ignoredUsers: [], // Array of string user IDs that are ignored
   ignoredGuilds: [] // Array of string Guild IDs that are ignored });